Bulk Validation Tool: US Address List Output Fields

 (e.g., 62 Ea Darden Dr Apt 298 Anniston, AL)

-D — Confirmed - Missing Secondary Info; the address was DPV confirmed, but it is missing secondary information (apartment, suite, etc.).
+D — Confirmed but missing secondary info; the main address is present in the USPS data, but it is missing secondary information (apartment, suite, etc.).

 (e.g., 122 Mast Rd Lee, NH)

-AA — City/state/ZIP + street are all valid.
+AA — Street address, city, state, and ZIP are all valid.

-CC — Confirmed address by dropping secondary (apartment, suite, etc.) information
+CC — The submitted secondary information (apartment, suite, etc.) was not recognized.

 M1 — Primary number (e.g., house number) is missing.